lilianhabib/pe-projects/journal.md

 ## Lesson 120: Dynamic Detail Templates

 ### Standup
 * What is one thing you learned yesterday?
-Yesterday I learned about $_ GET and started thinking about and building my project.
-I created a layout on whimsical and created a pho template.
+Yesterday I watched half of the video and add more code to my site.

 * Is there anything you are excited to learn?
-Today I’m hoping to post my code and continue building my website
+Today I am going to watch the other half of yesterday's video and continue to build on what I did yesterday for my site.

 * Blockers: None